cdorst/Benchmarks.ApiRouting/README.md

 ## Conclusion

-As expected, requests with the `Routing` middleware directly (and not using `MVC`) results in faster average server response times.
+As expected, requests with the `Routing` middleware directly (and not using `MVC`) result in faster average server response times.